Phazorknight/Cogito/docs/documentation.md

 All signals needed get hooked up via code, so this should work without any extra signal setup.
 To enable transitioning between scenes, your scene root node needs to have cogito_scene.gd attached and connector nodes defined (see demo scene).
 You can read more about this in [Scene Transitions](#scene_transitions).

+# Player Controller
+(work in progress)

+# Cogito Attributes
+Cogito Attributes are a custom class used to save and manipulate  data most commonly used to represent some kind of numerical attribute.
+Most common examples are values like health points, stamina, magic, etc. These are usually tied to the player but not exclusively.
+For example you can use the health attribute on any objects that you want to receive damage.
+The included specific attributes come as component nodes you can simply instantiate as child nodes to any object.

+## CogitoAttribute base class
+The base class used for any attributes is the CogitoAttribute class.

+Properties:
+  - **attribute_name** (String)
+    - String used in scripts to find specific attributes.
+Make sure this is all lowercase and without spaces.
+  - **attribute_display_name** (String)
+    - As it would appear in the game.
+  - **attribute_color** (Color)
+    - Used for UI elements
+  - **attribute_icon** (Texture2D)
+    - Used for UI elements
+  - **value_max** (float)
+    - The maximum value of this attribute.
+Can change over time and is saved in the player state file.
+  - **value_start** (float)
+    - The start value of this attribute.

+Signals:
+  - **attribute_changed**(attribute_name: String, value_current: float, value_max: float, has_increased: bool)
+    - Gets emitted anytime the attribute value changes.
+If the value change was positive, has_increased will be true, if not it's false)
+  - **attribute_reached_zero**(attribute_name: String, value_current: float, value_max: float)
+    - Gets emitted when the current value of this attribute is 0.

+## Health Attribute
+This attribute is not jsut for player health.
+You can attach the component to objects to give them their own "health" and define behaviour when they run out of health (death).

+Properties:
+  - **no_sanity_damage** (float)
+    - used in combination with the sanity attribute.
+Defines how much damage per second the owner takes if their sanity attribute has reached zero.
+  - **sound_on_damage** (AudioStream)
+    - AudioStream that plays when the owner takes damage.
+  - **sound_on_death** (AudioStream)
+    - AudioStream that plays when the owner dies (health reaches zero).
+  - **destroy_on_death** (Array[NodePath])
+    - When the owner dies, all the nodes which nodepaths are in this array will get destroyed (queue_free())
+  - **spawn_on_death** (PackedScene)
+    - When the owner dies, the packed scene will be instantiate at the owners global position.
+This is most commonly used for VFX or item drops.

+Signals:
+  - **damage_taken**()
+    - Gets emitted when the owner takes damage (attribute value decreases).
+Can be used for VFX, audio.
+  - **death**()
+    - Gets emitted when the owner dies.
+Can be used for VFX, audio, triggering cutscenes, updating quests, etc.

+## Stamina Attribute
+(work in progress)

+## Visibility Attribute
+(work in progress)

+## Sanity Attribute
+(work in progress)

+# Player Interaction System
+Cogito works with a raycast interaction system.
+This means that the player camera contains a raycast3d that constantly checks what the player is looking at.
+If an interactive object is detected, the raycast checks what kind of interaction components are attached to the object and displays interaction prompts accordingly.

+**Help, my object doesn't get detected by the interaction system?**
+- Check that the object is a Cogito Object or one of it's variants.
+- Check that the object is set to the correct collision layers.
+The interaction raycast is set to detect on layer 2 by default.
+- Check that the object has collision shapes.
+- Check that the object contain interaction components.
+If you use custom interaction components, try to swap to default ones to see if the behaviour changes.

 # Game persistence, saving and loading